Effective Date: April 15, 2015

 2.1.2 OVERALL RESPONSIBILITIES.

-220.127.116.11 The Deputy Associate Administrator for Business Operations is responsible for the leadership and integration of mission support elements across the Agency.
-The Deputy Associate Administrator for Business Operations Oversees the Agency's operational mission support functions through the Mission Support Directorate, Centers, and appropriate staff offices.
-Reporting to the Associate Administrator, the Deputy Associate Administrator for Business Operations performs and executes duties delegated by the Associate Administrator and acts for the Associate Administrator in his or her absence.
+126.96.36.199 The Deputy Associate Administrator is responsible for the leadership and integration of mission support elements across the Agency.
+The Deputy Associate Administrator oversees the Agency's operational mission support functions through the Mission Support Directorate, Centers, and appropriate staff offices.
+Reporting to the Associate Administrator, the Deputy Associate Administrator performs and executes duties delegated by the Associate Administrator and acts for the Associate Administrator in his or her absence.
 In addition, this role builds and advances industry partnerships in support of the agency's long-range planning, development and partnering strategy.

 a.
 Office of Technology, Policy and Strategy (OTPS).
 The OTPS provides data and evidence-driven advice to NASA leadership to assure an integrated enterprise approach to technology, policy, and strategy.
 The office supports and promotes the Administration's and NASA leadership's top policy agenda and priorities, providing special studies as needed.
 The OTPS maintains awareness of critical emerging issues, both internal and external to the Agency.
 The OTPS includes the position of the Chief Technologist, as a senior representative for NASA.